dannywillems/ocaml-cordova-plugin-list/README.md

 ## What about documentation for each bindings?

-Bindings interface are very closed to initial plugins Javascript interface.
+Bindings interface are very close to initial plugins Javascript interface.
 For example, for the cordova-plugin-camera allowing you to take a picture through *navigator.camera.getPicture* Javascript function, you use *Cordova_camera.get_picture* OCaml function.